Chris-Z-85/metronome_gg/README.md

 Open a Pull Request

-See CONTRIBUTING.md for more details (add one if you like).
+See CONTRIBUTING.md for more details.

 ## 📃 License